m-rishad78/check-file-integrity/README.md

 ## ⚠️ Security Notes

  - SHA-256 is recommended for cryptographic integrity checks.
- - This tool is usedul for **detecting modifications, corruption, or tampering** of files.
+ - This tool is useful for **detecting modifications, corruption, or tampering** of files.

 ## ⭐ Contributing